SPARC-FAIR-Codeathon/2025-team-D/README.md

 The tutorials below provide a guide for creation of SPARC portal plugins and how they can be dynamically integrated into the SPARC portal.
 These tutorials make use of the sparc-plugins development environment, which deploys a local instance of the SPARC portal as described in Section X.

-1. Building plugins using:

-   1. the sparc-plugins development enivronment
-   2. Osparc

-2. Integrating plugins into the SPARC portal
+1. Building and integrating plugins into the SPARC portal using the sparc-plugins development enivronment (hello world)

-3. Creating plugins that can access SPARC datasets

-4. Reusing and extending an existing SPARC portal component as a plugin
+3. Reusing and extending an existing SPARC portal component as a plugin  (simulationvuer)

+Chatbot
+- Creating plugins that can access SPARC datasets

 5. Creating plugins that link to external services

-6. Rapidly prototype new plugins with generative AI
+3. Rapidly prototype new plugins with generative AI

 #### Deploying your plugin for production